TonyJem/ShopTask/README.md

 # ShopTask
-MacOS App - is sollution for test task from one famouse IT Company Started on: 2020-09-26
+MacOS App - is solution for test task from one famouse IT Company Started on: 2020-09-26
 Recent Status: Main task algorithm fully finished.
 UI and it's functionality in progress